-- 26.3.1 By virtue of the Lingnan University Ordinance, Lingnan University is empowered to confer Degrees upon the approval of the University Senate on students who have fulfilled the requirements of an approved programme of studies. - 26.3.2 Degrees are conferred at the annual Congregation. - 26.3.3 The certification of an academic award is in both Chinese and English and shows the full name of the recipient, the title of the award with the classification where appropriate, and the title of the Major programme concerned^(Note 15).
-The title of the Minor programme/Stream/Discipline Major, if any, is not shown. - 26.3.4 The certification of award bears the signatures of the Chairman of the Council, the President and the Registrar of the University, and the University seal.
+26.3.1 By virtue of the Lingnan University Ordinance, Lingnan University is empowered to confer Degrees upon the approval of the University Senate on students who have fulfilled the requirements of an approved programme of studies.

+- 26.3.2 Degrees are conferred at the annual Congregation or by the President as Chairman of the Senate before the annual Congregation. - 26.3.3 The certification of an academic award is in both Chinese and English and shows the full name of the recipient, the title of the award with the classification where appropriate, and

-Note 14 For a student who graduates with double Majors, the degree of the first Major will be shown, e.g. Bachelor of Arts in Chinese, Bachelor of Business Administration, Bachelor of Science in Data Science or Bachelor of Social Sciences, while the second Major will be shown without a degree title, e.g. Chinese, Business Administration or Social Sciences, to denote that it is not a second degree.
+Note 15 For a student who graduates with double Majors, the degree of the first Major will be shown, e.g. Bachelor of Arts in Chinese, Bachelor of Business Administration, Bachelor of Science in Data Science or Bachelor of Social Sciences, while the second Major will be shown without a degree title, e.g. Chinese, Business Administration or Social Sciences, to denote that it is not a second degree.